TheGag96/jai-switch-example/README.md

 ## To do

-* Complete bindings for inline functions / macros in libnx and deko3d
+* Complete bindings for inline functions / macros in libnx
+* Make bindings more idiomatic where applicable

 ## Thanks to...